exercism/legacy-docs/about/conception/code-review.md

 ### Conclusions

-Based on the above points, we believe that the right choice for Exercism to restrict the giving of feedback to mentors.
+Based on the above points, we believe that the right choice for Exercism is to restrict the giving of feedback to mentors.
 However, we feel that it is essential that the benefits of community feedback are not lost.
 Specifically we believe it is crucial to provide an onramp so that anyone who wants to can train to become a mentor.
 Mentorship must not be elitist and must not be restricted to the "superstars" of communities.
 Throughout the site, the option to become a mentor must be clear and welcoming.

 We considered the possible ways to "train" a mentor, and concluded that a mentorship track is the most Exercism-y way to do it.
 We propose creating a track that gives users moderation exercises where other mentors can then help them improve their moderating skills.
 This ensures that when a mentor graduates from that track, they will have come across a variety of different personalities and code issues, and be prepared to give feedback on a wide variety of exercises in an equally wide variety of situations.